 Dr. Negussie Teffera a winner of The 2011 African Chairman’s Award for Excellence in Communication Strategy for Social Development has also published several journal articles, and papers and books in Communications.

 Negussie holds Ph.D in Communications, MA in Journalism studies from the University of Wales, UK, M.Ed from University College Cardiff, UK. and BA in Political Science and Government from Addis Ababa University.

 Céline Delacroix is a doctoral candidate and part-time professor at the University of Ottawa’s School of Health Sciences.
 She is a Werner Fornos Fellow and Director of the FP/Earth project with the Population Institute.
 Her interdisciplinary research focuses on analyzing how family planning, population size, and environmental sustainability intersect and are perceived.
 She is looking for ways to harness these linkages to benefit reproductive rights and improve environmental sustainability.
 She holds a Master’s in Science from the Free University of Brussels (Belgium) and an LLB in Law from Cardiff University (Wales, UK).
-Céline also served as Executive Director of several human rights and the environment civil-society organizations, including the Conservation Council of New Brunswick and Ethiopiaid Canada.
+Céline also served as Executive Director of several human rights and environmental civil-society organizations, including the Conservation Council of New Brunswick and Ethiopiaid Canada.